grandy0831/CE-Plant-Monitor/README.md

 In the middle of the dashboard you should see a prompt to `Add your first datasource` click on that and fill out the following details:

--select InfluxDB
+- select InfluxDB
--select Flux as the Query Language (needed for v2 of InfluxDB) -add `http://127.0.0.1:8086` at the URL
+- select Flux as the Query Language (needed for v2 of InfluxDB)
+- add `http://127.0.0.1:8086` at the URL
--deselect `basic auth`
+- deselect `basic auth`
--add org name and copy in your user API token from InfluxDB -add `mqtt-data` as the default bucket
+- add org name and copy in your user API token from InfluxDB
+- add `mqtt-data` as the default bucket